 Professional / Community Affiliations

-- WPI Venture Forum, former member, Executive Board
+- The Venture Forum, former member, Executive Board

 - American Bar Association, Section on Business Law, Federal Regulation of Securities Committee